BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-on-fire-with-the-truth.md

 </p>

 <p>
-von Neumann worked for a few years as a lecturer for universities in Germany, then took a role as a visiting lecturer at Princeton University.
+von Neumann worked for a few years as a lecturer for universities in Germany, then took a role as a visiting lecturer at Princeton University in the United States.
-Shortly afterward, he accepted a position as a tenured professor at the Institute for Advanced Study (IAS) in Princeton.
+Shortly afterward, he accepted a position as a tenured professor at the Institute for Advanced Study, which is in the same town as Princeton University (the town is named Princeton).
-He remained a professor at the IAS for the rest of his life.
+He remained a professor at the Institute for Advanced Study for the rest of his life.
 </p>

 <hr/>